-For 2023/24 the Corporation has in place an Accountability Agreement and Statement which sets out both the overall expectations, and what the College will deliver, in return for ESFA funding.
+For 2023/24 and future years, the Corporation has in place an Accountability Agreement and Statement which sets out both the overall expectations, and what the College will deliver, in return for ESFA funding.

-The College curriculum offer had a number of new programmes provided across Apprenticeships, further education and higher education offers in 2022/23.
+The College curriculum offer had a number of new programmes provided across apprenticeships, further education and higher education offers in 2023/24.

-In Further Education the College introduced two new T Level programmes in September 2022.
+In Further Education, the College continued the two new T Level programmes.
 These are in Early Years Education and Digital Technologies.
-Numbers have been lower than those recorded for other Diploma Level 3 programmes, through conversations with students and parents this is due to concerns and uncertainty from them about the ongoing value of these qualifications.
+Numbers have been lower than those recorded for other Diploma Level 3 programmes.
+Through conversations with students and parents, it has been established that this is due to concerns and uncertainty from them about the ongoing value of these qualifications.
 Those that have participated and achieved their first year, talk about the benefit brought from greater interactions with employers, a more work-focused curriculum and the opportunity to work on projects that are based on and informed by the relevant industry.
-The College participated in the Ofsted Thematic Review of these programmes, which found further evidence of the above points as being integral in these programmes.
-There are transition programmes at Level 2 for both these pathways.